 Medical care through Community Health Workers in remote villages

-MAM supports a network of 750 Community Health Workers (CHW) to provide basic health care in the most remote villages in North and East Myanmar (Kachin, Karen, Kayah, Mon states and Thanintharyi division).
+MAM supports a network of 1700 Community Health Workers (CHW) to provide basic health care in the most remote villages in North and East Myanmar (Kachin, Karen, Kayah, Mon states and Thanintharyi division).
 Due to the remoteness of the villages and the small size of the villages, this project is very labour intensive.
-A lot of effort has to be made to reach relatively small groups of people.
-However, these villagers need it most.
-They never got any form of health care services so far and this is the first time that they have a trained health care worker with reliable tests and treatment in their villages.
+We make a lot of effort to reach relatively small groups of people as these villagers are often most in need of medical help.
+As they don’t receive any form of health care services, a visit from a MAM medical team is often the very first time that they have a trained health care worker with reliable tests and treatment in their villages.

 All CHW are monitored monthly by MAM teams, led by a medical doctor and 2 – 3 local support staffs who speak the local language.
 Patients are visited at home to verify the quality of services provided.

 Malaria is a very common problem in Myanmar.
 The contaminated mosquitoes trouble especially the remote areas.
-Baring in mind that the treatment of uncomplicated malaria costs only 2 USD for an adult and 1 USD for a child, it is unacceptable that many people decease of the infection.
+The treatment of uncomplicated malaria costs only 2 USD for an adult and 1 USD for a child, it is unacceptable that many people die of the infection.
 If uncomplicated malaria is not treated well, complicated malaria, which is much harder to cure, can follow.
 MAM supports a number of governmental clinics, private clinics and village health workers in remote areas by distributing laboratory tests and anti-malaria medicines.
 Besides curing the disease, treatment is also very effective for the prevention of the further spread of malaria.
-In addition to treatment, MAM also provides specific areas with impregnated bed nets for prevention of mosquito bites.
+In 2019 CHWs tested 270,420 people for malaria with a simple rapid test – 11,424 were positive and treated.
+In addition to treatment, MAM also provides specific areas with impregnated bed nets for the prevention of mosquito bites.

 These activities are aiming to contain artemisinin-resistant malaria, which was identified in 2008 in Western Cambodia.
 Exposure to incomplete treatment for many years has probably been the driving force in the selection of resistant parasites.
 Subsequent monitoring in the Greater Mekong region discovered that artemisinin resistance is also present on the Chinese-Myanmar (Kachin) border and on the Southern Myanmar-Thai border (Mon state and Tanintharyi division).